 To be eligible for any Ed-Fi badge, the following requirements must be met.
 Note that requirements for specific badges are described in Available Badges.

 The Ed-Fi related functionality that is the basis for the badge must be widely available in the K12 market.
 "Widely available" means that at minimum the functionality is available for use in an entire US state or purchasable or acquirable by a minimum of 100 school districts.
+The functionality must also be part of the core product functionality or a standardized option - i.e., it must not require customized development work to make function, but it can require configuration.
 Availability information must be recorded in the badge application and will be published in the Registry of Ed-Fi Badges.

 The Ed-Fi related functionality that is the basis for the badge must be in actual usage in a school district.
 The usage may be a pilot that is planned for production, but must not be a proof-of-concept, "spike" or other transient project not designed and intended to become part of the infrastructure of an education agency.